Days: 13 - 17

 Day 12 (Thursday - September 5) Berlin's Historic Heart

 We'll begin our day with a fascinating walking tour through the historic heart of Berlin, including Unter den Linden, the Brandenburg Gate, the Reichstag, Checkpoint Charlie, and memorials to the earth-shaking events and sacrifices of the past century.
-This evening we'll have our last dinner together, sharing travel memories and toasting new friends.
+This evening, we'll have our last dinner together at the Ausspanna Restaurant, sharing travel memories and toasting new friends.
 Prost!
 Strenuous walking: 2–8 miles throughout the day with lots of hills, stairs, and uneven terrain.
 No bus.
 Sleep in Berlin.
+Note: We passed on the walking tour since we'd already visited all the sites on a previous trip.

 Day 13 (Friday - September 6) Tour Over After Breakfast